A guide for setting up safety of a work cell equipped with a Yaskawa SRCI robot.

 Components

 The mobile HMI (e.g. Siemens KTP900F) is used as the operator panel for the work cell – which includes controlling the robot using SRCI – in both automatic (production) and manual (service) scenarios.
-It needs the following safety features:- E-stop
+It needs the following safety features:

 The robot (e.g. GP20) controlled by the PLC using SRCI.